All about work from home

 • Geographical flexibility: some even opt for a nomadic lifestyle

-At Crews, the rhythm of 1 week of classes and 3 weeks of free time (or on-the-job training for those on work-study programs) means that you can experience the benefits of work from home while training for compatible professions.
+At Crews, the rhythm of 1 week of classes and 3 weeks of free time (or work at the company for those on work-study programs) means that you can experience the advantages of the WFH in practice, while training for compatible professions.

 The challenges of Work from home